 The Company, through a multitude of work products, provides research on the energy industry and related equity and commodity markets and also produces research on topical issues within the energy sector.
 The Company's research clients continuously benefit from the research provided throughout the arrangement, and, accordingly, over time revenue recognition matches the transfer of such benefits.
 Recipients of this research compensate the Company for these market insights in two ways-either by direct payment (the amount of which is typically at the customer's discretion based upon the perceived value of the research services provided) or through trades directed through the Company's trading desk (for commission generation) or through third-party commission sharing agreements.
 These services are sometimes referred to as "soft-dollar arrangements," and the amount of payment is typically based on a percentage of commission income generated from the customer's trades executed by the Company.
-The commission per share and volume of trades are at the customer's discretion based upon the perceived value of the research services and trade execution provided.
-Generally, the Company does not provide trading services separate and apart from research services (i.e., customers do not typically execute trades through the
+The commission per share and volume of trades are at the customer's discretion based upon the perceived value of the research services separate and apart from research services (i.e., customers do not typically execute trades through the